Chocoleight/StopDespawn/README.md

 - When many saved vehicles are close to each other and they all must be restored, it sometimes spawns some of them twice.
 If anyone knows how to fix that, please tell me. :pray:
 - Some may consider a bug the fact that the customization of the vehicles doesn't save, but it's not.
 Moreover, It will soon be implemented (check the To-Do section).
-- If you quickly enter and exit a vehicle it doesn't get saved.
-But hey, don't worry, it'll be fixed in the next update by saving on vehicle enter.

 ## To-Do

-- Save on vehicle enter.
 - Add DeleteVehicle support.
-- Make a save event for other script developers.
 - Save more vehicle information (paintjobs, customization, engine status, sirens, and any suggestions you may have :wink:).
 - Add more customization.
 - Add MySQL-async support in order to keep the cars saved even after server restarts.